TheTardisPilot/VoxMod/README.md

-# VoxMod
 Hello all!
 This is my first mod I've ever done scripting for so hopefully it's a good one.

 Description
 This mod takes a folder of soundfiles and makes them available to play via 3D sound or global music in-game dynamically via an in-game dialog.
-As of now, there are 5 voices:
+As of now, there are 6 voices:
--Central Autonomic Service System for Internal Emergencies (C.A.S.S.I.E.) from SCP: Secret Laboratory -Black Mesa Announcement System (BMAS) from Half-Life -Hazardous Environment Combat Unit (HECU) from Half-Life
+-Alterra Personal Digital Assistant (PDA) from Subnautica -Central Autonomic Service System for Internal Emergencies (C.A.S.S.I.E.) from SCP: Secret Laboratory -Black Mesa Announcement System (BMAS) from Half-Life -Hazardous Environment Combat Unit (HECU) from Half-Life